BanditTech/WingmanReloaded/docs/README.md

 > This multi functional script can perform several actions based on states of the game.
 The script can automatically cast Flasks and Abilities based on several triggers:

     Life, ES, Mana percentages
-    Mana and Quicksilver flasks will wait on cooldown as a group Quicksilver Flasks trigger with an optional delay with LButton default, and optionaly primary or secondary attack Abilities can be assigned to trigger when using a Quicksilver With Primary or Secondary attack (Customizable Hotkeys) Trigger the flask when the Pop Flasks hotkey is pressed or optionally disable that slot
+    Mana and Quicksilver flasks will wait on cooldown as a group
+    Quicksilver Flasks trigger with an optional delay Uses LButton default, and optionaly primary or secondary attack
+    Abilities can be assigned to trigger when using a Quicksilver
+    With Primary or Secondary attack (Customizable Hotkeys)
+    Trigger the flask when the Pop Flasks hotkey is pressed or optionally disable that slot

 ## How does it get the information?